amitjait/amitjait/README.md

-- 👋 Hi, I’m Amit kuamr
+- 👋 Hi, I’m Amit kumar
 - 👀 I’m interested in web development.
 - 🌱 I’m currently learning how to build website through HTML, CSS, JS and other languages.
 - 📫 How to reach me - mail id( amit.rimit591@gmail.com )